18F/accessibility/pages/language.md

 ---
-title: Web text properties
+title: Language
-description: 'How we deal with web text properties'
+description: 'How we tell assistive technology what language a page is in'
-permalink: /properties/
+permalink: /language/
-page_title: Web text properties
+page_title: Language
 ---
-Having the HTML properties of your website set properly ensures assitive technology interacts with your site correctly. _AT_ will read foreign languages, but they need to know when the language differs from the page's default.
+Setting the language of your site allows assistive technology interacts with your content correctly.
+Assistive technology will read foreign languages, but they need to know when the main language of the page and when the content's language differs from the page's default.

 ### Testing